(For triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 Recent clients include:

-• A runner recovering from a foot injury — finding pain-free cardio alternatives
+• A runner recovering from a foot injury (we found pain-free cardio alternatives)

 • A cancer survivor rebuilding balance and confidence